 - Complete discharge of your responsibilities as the seller in relation to the property

-- Ensure the full amount for the sale of the property have gone through before delivering the title and keys to the buyer
+- Ensure the full amount for the sale of the property has gone through before delivering the title and keys to the buyer

 - Payout and closing of any mortgage and real estate commissions